isomerpages/ogp-parking-archived/index.md

         at your own time and convenience, without having to return to your vehicle to add more coupons.
       image: /images/Extend.png
+      alt: Extend your session remotely
   - infopic:
       title: Get a refund
       description: >-
         If you choose to end your parking session earlier, a refund calculated on a per minute basis will be given.
       image: /images/Refund.png
+      alt: Get a refund
   - infobar:
       title: Contact us
       description: >-